Health Information Exchange

 What is an HIE?

 A Health Information Exchange (HIE) is a convenient electronic service that allows healthcare providers at multiple sites to have access to a patient’s EMR.
 Palmetto Health recently launched Provider HIE, which includes Palmetto Health hospitals and physician practices.
-There is no cost to you to allow your EMR to be accessible through the HIE.

 Why is an HIE important?